LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/compound-data-types.rst

 Compound data types are values that can hold multiple different values.
 In the example on the previous page, we store an integer of the current hour into one variable and a string of the greeting we are going to use in another.
-We could, however, store them in the same variable be using a compound data type.
+We could, however, store them in the same variable by using a compound data type.

 .. note::
    For more information on various compound data types available in Lasso, see